What You Can Do with Your Old Hearing Aids

 Give it to a loved one in need

-If you have a friend or family member that needs a hearing aid but can’t afford one, consider giving it to them.
+If you have a friend or family member who needs a hearing aid but can’t afford one, consider giving it to them.
 Bear in mind that different hearing aids are suitable for different degrees of hearing loss and that each aid is specifically programed for the original user’s hearing loss.
-The intended recipient would need to visit a hearing care professional and have a hearing test done to determine if the device is suitable and if so, have it programmed according to his/her hearing results.
+The intended recipient would need to visit a hearing care professional and have a hearing test done to determine if the device is suitable and if so, have it programed according to his/her hearing results.

 Where can you donate these hearing aids?